 Catalonia Gran Dominicus, is, as the name implies, located in the Dominicus area of Bayahibe, bordering Dreams Dominicus La Romana on the one side and Iberostar Hacienda Dominicus on the other side.
 If leaving the resort along the beach, you can reach the center of Dominicus with its couple of shops, bars and restaurants after a few minutes of walking.

-Dominicus is also famous for offering seaweed-free beaches during the entire year, hence it is a perfect option when looking for a beach in the Dominican Republic or the entire Caribbean without any sargassum.
+Dominicus is also famous for being one of the beaches without seaweed in the Dominican Republic during the entire year, hence it is a perfect option when looking for a beach in the Dominican Republic or the entire Caribbean without any sargassum.
 You can find additional information further below in this Catalonia Bayahibe review.

 Definition of Catalonia Bayahibe La Romana